farirpgs/fari-games/_games/charge-rpg.md

 # The Game | Power Your Story Telling

-[GAME_NAME] is a generic table-top role-playing game.
+Charge is a generic table-top role-playing game.
 That means that you and your friends will get together, and tell an interactive story about a group of fictional character you will create.
 Those characters will face obstacles and challenges, and you get to decide how they react.
 The world then changes based on what the characters do.

 ## Game Master & Players